About Current Flow State Fly Fishing

 Explorers get access to some great perks:

-• Scouting Sessions archive and request form: Launching soon, Scouting Sessions are where I take Members in-depth through my method of researching step-by-step to find places to fish, from licenses and parking to reading water.
+- Scouting Sessions archive and request form: Launching soon, Scouting Sessions are where I walkCFS Members in-depth through my method of researching step-by-step to find places to fish, from licenses and parking to reading water.
 Explorer requests drive what Scouting Sessions cover.
 Going to Whitefish, MT this summer?
 Let's scout it out together.

 Membership benefits will help you get even more fulfillment from your time spent angling, and introduce you to a like-minded community of fellow fish-seekers.

 All the work you see here is member-supported.
 There is no sponsorship or advertising.
-Memberships give me the necessary encouragement I need to create and share this material more widely.
+(Read more on our editorial policy here.)
+Memberships give me the necessary encouragement I need to create and share this material more widely, and help pick up the bills for site hosting, class supplies and special project materials.